Dr Jonathan Mathers

 Research

-Jonathan’s current research themes include the application of qualitative methodologies to understand the patient experience of disease and treatments and how those insights translate to issues including;
+Jonathan's research interests include the application of qualitative methodologies to understand the patient experience of disease and treatments and how those insights translate to issues including;

-• the content and selection of outcomes for clinical research;
+• The content and selection of outcomes for clinical research and practice;

 • the acceptability of treatments and the related feasibility of clinical trials;

-• patients’ and carers’ adaptation to the impacts of chronic disease and the role of medical and surgical treatments in this.
+• adaptation to chronic disease and the role of medical and surgical treatments in this including issues related to treatment burden.

 Other activities